 Manifestations of cholestasis may develop during the icteric phase (called cholestatic hepatitis) but usually resolve.
 When they persist, they cause prolonged jaundice, elevated alkaline phosphatase, and pruritus, despite general regression of inflammation.

 Acute hepatitis must first be differentiated from other disorders that cause similar symptoms.
 In the prodromal phase, hepatitis mimics various nonspecific viral illnesses and is difficult to diagnose.
-Anicteric patients suspected of having hepatitis based on risk factors are tested initially with nonspecific liver function tests, including aminotransferases, bilirubin, and alkaline phosphatase.
-Usually, acute hepatitis is suspected only during the icteric phase.
-Thus, acute hepatitis should be differentiated from other disorders causing jaundice (see Figure: Simplified diagnostic approach to possible acute viral hepatitis.).
+Anicteric patients suspected of having hepatitis based on risk factors are tested initially with liver tests, including aminotransferases, bilirubin, and alkaline phosphatase.
+Acute hepatitis often manifests in the icteric phase and so should be differentiated from other disorders causing jaundice Jaundice Jaundice is a yellowish discoloration of the skin and mucous membranes caused by hyperbilirubinemia.
+Jaundice becomes visible when the bilirubin level is about 2 to 3 mg/dL (34 to 51 micromol/L)... read more (see figure Simplified diagnostic approach to possible acute viral hepatitis Simplified diagnostic approach to possible acute viral hepatitis ).

 Liver biopsy is usually not needed unless the diagnosis is uncertain.

-If laboratory results suggest acute hepatitis, particularly if ALT and AST are>1000 IU/L, PT is measured.
+If laboratory results suggest acute hepatitis, particularly if ALT and AST are > 1000 IU/L (16.7 microkat/L), PT/INR is measured to assess liver function.

 In patients with findings suggesting acute viral hepatitis, the following studies are done to screen for hepatitis viruses A, B, and C: